Introducing tools to test Higgs interactions via $WW$ scattering I: one-loop calculations and renormalization in the HEFT: One loop calculation of the relevant processes and counterterms

 The ET states that at high energies compared to the electroweak scale, the longitudinal projection of the vector boson can be substituted by the associated Goldstone boson allowing an error

-This error assumed at the TeV scale, the cut off of our theory, is then lower than 10\%.\myspace The calculation carried out in Ref. \citep{Espriu:2013fia} just allowed the longitudinal part of the gauge bosons running inside the loops but for this study a full $\mathcal{O}(g)$ calculation is performed and the number of diagrams that needs to be taken into account scales to more that 1500.
+This error assumed at the TeV scale, the cutoff of our theory, is then, nominally, lower than 10\% but actually much lower because $M_W$ can appear only quadratically.\myspace The calculation carried out in Ref. \citep{Espriu:2013fia} just allowed the longitudinal part of the gauge bosons running inside the loops but for this study a full $\mathcal{O}(g)$ calculation is performed and the number of diagrams that needs to be taken into account scales to more that 1500.
 This calculation has been done with the help of FeynArts~\cite{Hahn:2000kx}, FeynCalc~\cite{Shtabovenko:2020gxv} and FeynHelpers~\cite{Shtabovenko:2016whf} Mathematica packages.
-These routines are able to evaluate the one loop integrals in the Passarino-Veltman notation\cite{Passarino:1978jh} and extract just the divergent part of the diagrams when is required.\myspace The expressions (\ref{eq: isos_general})-(\ref{eq: isos_I0}) are also valid within the equivalence theorem but now the symmetry will be manifest at the level of the Mandelstam variables themselves in the absence of polarization vectors that do not transform as four vectors under Lorentz transformations \citep{Espriu:2014jya}, which is a nice simplification.\myspace After use of the ET we have to consider the (real part of) the following processes:
+These routines are able to evaluate the one-loop integrals in the Passarino-Veltman notation\cite{Passarino:1978jh} and extract just the divergent part of the diagrams when is required.\myspace The expressions (\ref{eq: isos_general})-(\ref{eq: isos_I0}) are also valid within the equivalence theorem but now the symmetry will be manifest at the level of the Mandelstam variables themselves in the absence of polarization vectors that do not transform as four vectors under Lorentz transformations \citep{Espriu:2014jya}, which is a nice simplification.\myspace After use of the ET we have to consider the (real part of) the following processes.

 From the isospin point of view, this is the fundamental amplitude for elastic $\omega\omega$ scattering.
-In this process 294 1PI diagrams participate at one loop level.
-The divergences that appear need to be absorbed by redefinitions of coefficients of the tree level amplitude up to NLO.
+In this process 294 1PI diagrams participate at one-loop level.
+The divergences that appear need to be absorbed by redefinitions of coefficients of the tree-level amplitude up to NLO.
 When the $W_L$ are replaced by the $\omega$, following the equivalence theorem, the amplitude tree-level amplitude reads

 with the infinitesimal substitutions